mongodb-university/Bluehawk/docs/docs/guides/code-snippets.md

 #### Replace

 Bluehawk gives you the ability to replace terms with different terms, or even nothing at all.
-In the Realm Docs iOS Unit Test suite, we use the `replace` tag to hide awkward names we have to use to avoid namespace collisions.
+In the Realm Docs iOS Unit Test suite, we use the `replace` tag to remove awkward names we have to use to avoid namespace collisions.
 For example, here are the opening lines of the [ReadWriteData.swift](https://github.com/mongodb/docs-realm/blob/master/examples/ios/Examples/ReadWriteData.swift)
 file: